cozie-app/cozie-apple-website/docs/1_overview/01_introduction.md

 ## What is Cozie?

-Cozie is an iOS App for for human comfort data collection.
+Cozie is an iOS App for human comfort data collection.
 Users can provide feedback to surveys on the Apple Watch.
 It is extremely useful for conducting right-here-right-now surveys in buildings.
 It can, however, be used to ask questions in other settings, allowing people to provide feedback in real-time.

 Cozie for iOS builds on the knowledge that the [BUDS Lab](https://www.budslab.org/) and [SinBerBEST](https://sinberbest.berkeley.edu) gained in developing [Cozie for Fitbit](https://cozie-fitbit.app).